Believe it or not, but, your first year as a financial advisor will define the trajectory of your entire career.

-First up is taking two exams, the Life & Health Insurance exam and the Securities Industries Exam (SIE) exam.
+If you don’t already have a LAH license, first up is taking the exam(s).
+In some states, this is one exam and in others, Life is tested separately than Accident and Health.
 While the test and requirements vary from State to State, these exams are standard in the financial industry so starting here is a must.

-Taking these exams does not require any firm association which is part of the reason you should get these off the table before you start with your chosen firm.
+Taking these exams does not require any firm association, which is part of the reason you should get these off the table before you start with your chosen firm.

 - Life and health insurance industry